Pirates, Vikings and Knights II: Gameplay

 Combat in Pirates, Vikings and Knights II is achieved through melee strikes, blocking and ranged attacks.
-Melee is performed through directed mouse movements for different directional of strike, that can be parried or blocked by other melee weapons with a corresponding mouse movement depending on the properties of the weapons involved in the fight.
+Melee is performed with directed mouse movements for striking in different directions, which can be parried or blocked by other melee weapons with a corresponding mouse movement depending on the properties of the weapons involved in the fight.
 A successful parry leaves the attacker momentarily slowed and incapable of attacking or blocking, allowing for a counter-strike.
 Ranged attacks allow players to attack enemies from afar, usually at the risk of lowering their close combat defences.
 Ranged attacks can be blocked by players with shields.

 The game's maps span a variety of realistic and unrealistic settings and environments, such as Medieval castles, Aztec temples and Caribbean islands and towns.
 Maps are generally built around a particular game mode configuration and are designed with eighteen players in mind.
 Further maps are to be added in subsequent releases.
 In addition to the official maps, the game's community also actively creates custom maps and content for the game.

 Classes

-In the initial release only one class was available to each team, although eighteen classes are planned in total.
-The eighteen classes planned for the final version of PVKII are to include for the Pirates: Skirmisher, Captain, Sharpshooter, Freebooter, 'Ealer, and Buccaneer.
-For the Vikings: Berserker, Huscarl, Gestir, Bondi, Seio-Kona, and Jarl.
-For the Knights: Heavy Knight, Archer, Man-at-Arms, Assassin, Cleric, and Lord.
-The release of beta 2.0 saw the inclusion of a further three classes, the Viking Gestir was included in the 2.3 update, and the Pirate Sharpshooter included in the 2.5 update.
+In the initial release only one class was available to each team; eighteen classes were planned in total though the final release has only twelve, with four classes per team.
 The overall class structure is designed for balance, with a variety of different classes being used to create effective strategies against the opposing teams.
-Each class' weapons follow the theme of their team: pirate classes use a variety of sabres, cutlasses and flintlock firearms, the Vikings use battle axes and spears and knight players have access to a range of swords and bows.
+Each class' weapons follow the theme of their team: pirate classes use a variety of sabres, cutlasses and flintlock firearms, the Vikings use battle axes and spears, and knights have access to a range of swords and bows.
 Every class also has access to a unique special ability, which becomes available after a player has dealt sufficient damage to foes.

-Pirate players can choose a captain, a skirmisher, or a sharpshooter.
-Captains are armed with a cutlass, a blunderbuss and a parrot, which can be used for harassing enemies or as a distraction.
+Pirate players can choose a captain, a skirmisher, a sharpshooter, or a buccaneer.
+Captains are armed with a cutlass, a blunderbuss, and a parrot, which can be used for harassing enemies or as a distraction.
 Their special ability gives them the capability of firing an explosive cannonball from their blunderbuss.
 Skirmishers are equipped with a cutlass which they can lunge forward and impale enemies by using their special ability, a flintlock pistol and a gunpowder keg.
 Skirmishers move faster than most other classes, but have less health.
-Sharpshooters are the ranged class of the pirates, and are equipped with a long rifle for long distance shooting, a more accurate version of the Skirmisher pistol, and a small dagger for close quarter melee combat.
+Sharpshooters are the ranged class of the pirates, and are equipped with a long rifle for long-distance shooting, a more accurate version of the Skirmisher pistol, and a small dagger for close-quarters melee combat.
+Buccaneers use a sledgehammer, a hatchet, and a boarding hook which stuns opponents and drags them towards the player.
+Their special ability lets them breathe fire, which acts as a flamethrower that can also be charged up to shoot a fireball.